- BNM Guidelines

 Bank Negara Malaysia (BNM) Guidelines on Credit Cards

-Bank Negara Malaysia has announced new measures for credit cards on 18th March, 2011.
+Bank Negara Malaysia announced revisions to the credit cards guidelines on 2 July 2019.
 For more details, please visit www.bnm.gov.my

 Citibank views these guidelines as timely and aligned to Citi's principles of responsible finance.
 We are focused on ensuring that we provide necessary solutions/options to all affected customers.
 Specific customer needs are being addressed by our professional staff with our comprehensive range of products and services that best suits their financial needs.